BitModern/test-quality-doc/docs/importing_data.md

 To import test automation results in XML format, follow these steps:

-1. Drag and drop your XML file into the dotted pane, or click to automatically open a file browser window to choose a local file.
+1. Drag and drop your XML file(s) into the dotted pane, or click to automatically open a file browser window to choose one or multiple local files.

-2. Once your file has been added, you can optionally choose a Cycle and Milestone that you would like to link to your test run result.
+2. Once your file(s) have been added, you can optionally choose a Cycle and Folder that you would like to link to your test run result.

-3. Click 'Import' to process the file.
+3. Click 'Import' to process the file(s).

 ### CSV File Import

-To import test information contained in a CSV file, follow these steps:
+To import tests and runs, contained in a CSV file, follow these steps:

-1. Drag and drop your CSV file into the dotted pane, or click to automatically open a file browser window to choose a local file.
+1. Drag and drop your CSV file(s) into the dotted pane, or click to automatically open a file browser window to choose one or multiple local files.

 2. If you need an example CSV file format, you can export a test using the command menu in the Tests tab.
 Select a test, and from the command menu, choose 'Export Tests.'
 Select CSV, and it will download a CSV file that you can use as a template for your import.